PrithivirajDamodaran/Parrot_Paraphraser/README.md

 # Parrot
 A practical and feature-rich paraphraser to augment human intents in text form to build robust NLU models for conversational engines.

 ## 1. Why Parrot?
-**Huggingface** [lists 12 paraphrase models,](https://huggingface.co/models?pipeline_tag=text2text-generation&search=paraphrase)  **RapidAPI** [lists 7 fremium / commercial paraphrasers like QuillBot](https://rapidapi.com/search/paraphrase?section=apis&page=1), Rasa [has discussed an experimental paraphraser for augmenting text data](https://forum.rasa.com/t/paraphrasing-for-nlu-data-augmentation-experimental/27744).
-While these attempts at paraphrasing are great, there are still some gaps and paraphrasing is NOT yet a mainstream option for text augmentation in building NLU models..
-Parrot is a humble attempt to fill these gaps.
+**Huggingface** [lists 12 paraphrase models,](https://huggingface.co/models?pipeline_tag=text2text-generation&search=paraphrase)  **RapidAPI** [lists 7 fremium and commercial paraphrasers like QuillBot](https://rapidapi.com/search/paraphrase?section=apis&page=1), Rasa [has discussed an experimental paraphraser for augmenting text data here](https://forum.rasa.com/t/paraphrasing-for-nlu-data-augmentation-experimental/27744).
+While these attempts at paraphrasing are great, there are still some gaps and paraphrasing is NOT yet a mainstream option for text augmentation in building NLU models....Parrot is a humble attempt to fill some of these gaps.

 What is a good paraphrase ?
 [A good paraphrase](https://www.aclweb.org/anthology/D10-1090.pdf) should convey the same meaning as the original sentence in fluent and grammtically correct english, while being as different as possible on the surface form.
 With respect to this definition, there are **3 key metrics** that measures the quality of paraphrases: